A six-functor formalism for quasi-coherent sheaves and stratifications on rigid-analytic varieties: Derived rigid geometry

 (iii): Let $(M_k)_{k \in \mathcal{K}}$ be a diagram in $\operatorname{QCoh}(X)$.
 We need to show that the canonical morphism

 is an equivalence.
 Using the same notations as in the proof of (ii), it suffices to check that \eqref{eq:colimK} is an equivalence after applying each $t_U^*$.
-By the commutation with restrictions proven in Lemma \ref{lem:commutewithrestrictions}, and using that each $t_U^*$ is colimit-preserving (it is a left adjoint), one reduces to the case when $X$ and $Y$ are both affinoids, which follows from Lemma \ref{lem:basechangeaffinoid}(iii). \end{proof} The following is the main result of this subsection.
-We defer the definition of a six-functor formalism to \S\ref{subsec:sixf1} below.
-We hope that the reader will not be annoyed by this. \begin{prop} The functor $\operatorname{QCoh}$ extends to a six-functor formalism
+By the commutation with restrictions proven in Lemma \ref{lem:commutewithrestrictions}, and using that each $t_U^*$ is colimit-preserving (it is a left adjoint), one reduces to the case when $X$ and $Y$ are both affinoids, which follows from Lemma \ref{lem:basechangeaffinoid}. \end{proof} \begin{cor} The functor $\operatorname{QCoh}$ extends to a six-functor formalism